-The network will be extended to provide middle-mile fiber laterals to serve partner sites.
+The network provides middle-mile fiber laterals to serve partner sites.

-Enventis plans to add 428 miles of new fiber construction to its greater than 3,250-mile fiber network.
 The focus of the network development is on providing high-capacity, low cost Ethernet services.
-The expansion will connect rural community anchor institutions throughout Minnesota.
+The expansion connects rural community anchor institutions throughout Minnesota.

-- The network includes construction of new fiber route miles connecting health care facilities, higher-education institutions, K-12 schools, libraries, public safety offices and state courts.
+- The network includes new fiber route miles connecting health care facilities, higher-education institutions, K-12 schools, libraries, public safety offices and state courts.

-- This Minnesota project, led by a Minnesota-based company, will create jobs here in Minnesota.
+- This Minnesota project, led by a Minnesota-based company, created jobs here in Minnesota.

-- Statewide network will connect 36 rural Minnesota communities in 23 counties.
+- Statewide network connects 36 rural Minnesota communities in 23 counties.

-- The fiber network will deliver a minimum of 100 MB broadband Ethernet services to 74 community anchor institutions.
+- The fiber network delivers a minimum of 100 MB broadband Ethernet services to 74 community anchor institutions.

-- Over 74,000 small and medium size businesses in Minnesota will also have access to this network.
+- Over 74,000 small and medium size businesses in Minnesota have access to this network.